 Many different drones are available online.
-Some prefer to purchase their drones via Amazon, eBay, and Walmart.
-Others prefer to purchase their drones directly at the manufacturer.
+Many people prefer to buy their drones online through Amazon, eBay or Walmart.
+Some people prefer to buy their drones directly from the manufacturer.

-The FAA bans drones flying in restricted areas such as airports, stadiums or sporting events, nuclear power stations, hospitals, prisons, and other sensitive areas.
-However, they allow them to fly nightly using GPS technology.
+The FAA prohibits drones from flying within close proximity to airports, stadiums and sporting events, as well as nuclear power plants, hospitals and prisons.
+They allow them to fly at nights using GPS technology.

 There is no restriction on the height at which you can fly a drone according to the FAA.
 However, you must register your unmanned aircraft system (UAS), which includes the registration numbers, model name and weight, size, serialnum, manufacturer's name and date manufactured.